Tangmarg: Access and transport

-Tangmarg is located about 38 km from Srinagar; the journey time by road is about 90 minutes.
+Tangmarg is located about 38 km from Srinagar; the journey time by road is about 40 minutes.
 Sheikh ul-Alam International Airport, Srinagar is 49 km away.
 Gulmarg is 13 km away on the Narbal-Tangmarg Road.
 The general approach to the town is through road transport (taxi and bus).
 Transport is available from Srinagar, Baramulla, Magam, Sopore, Gulmarg and Pattan.
 The town is also not far from the Mazhama Railway station.

 A road from Tangmarg to Gogaldara is under construction.
 This road would connect Tehsil Tangmarg with Tehsil Khag of Badgam district.
-Another road from Drung to Poonch district of Jammu Division is under consideration by the government.
+Another road from Drung to Poonch district of Pir Panjal region is under consideration by the government.

 History

 The history of Tangmarg dates back to Mughal Era.
 It was used as a gateway to Gulmarg.
 Literally from local dialect Tang means Pear and Marg means meadow.
 There are many pear, cherry and apple trees in the vicinity of Tangmarg town scattered in different villages.